bitmark-inc/bitmark-node-docker/README.md

  - `bitmark-cli`: Command line interface to `bitmarkd`
  - `bitmark-webui`: A web-based user interface for basic control of Bitmark node

-## Chain
+## Bitmark Blockchain

 Bitmark provides two different chains for a Bitmark node to join in.
-They are `testing` & `bitmark`, which refer to testnet & livenet respectively.
-In order to finish a Bitmark transaction, you need to send Bitcoin or Litecoin to the proofing(mining) Bitcoin or Litecoin address, which can be configured in `bitmark-webui`.
+They are `testing` & `bitmark`, which refer to testnet & livenet, respectively.

+As a reward for block miners, a transaction fee will be payed to the block owner in Bitcoin or Litecoin.
+A Bitmark node's Bitcoin or Litecoin addresses can be configured in `bitmark-webui`.

 _Please note: There are default Bitcoin & Litecoin addresses in both testing & bitmark chains.
-Please set your own value if you want to validate a Bitmark transfer and get the reward in your own Bitcoin/Litecoin addresses._
+Please set your own value if you want to validate a Bitmark transfer and get the reward in your own Bitcoin and Litecoin addresses._

 Here is a table to indicate what bitmark chain corresponds to which coin chain